The Real Role of Tests in Your College Application

 You may know college admission tests by name─the SAT and ACT.
 These tests are designed to help colleges evaluate how ready students are for college-level work.

 Admission tests apply a common standard to everyone, helping colleges evaluate and compare the preparation of students who go to different high schools.
 New test-optional policies are changing how colleges use test scores in application decisions.

 Some schools are test blind.
 That means that college admission tests don't impact the admissions decision in any way.
 Even if submitted, they aren't considered.

 Other colleges are test optional.
 If a college or university has a test-optional admissions policy, that means they allow all or some applicants to decide whether to submit SAT or ACT scores as part of their application.
 It doesn’t mean that schools aren’t interested in seeing all applicants’ test scores, but if a student doesn’t submit their scores, it won’t be counted against them in the application review.

 Many schools still use test scores for placement and scholarship consideration.
 Even if they don't play a part in admissions decisions, admission tests are still important.
 Policies continue to evolve.
 Checking with colleges about their testing requirements is crucial before you apply.
 Here are 8 more things to know about how colleges use admission tests.

 What Else Do Colleges Consider?

-College admission officers try to get a complete picture of who you are, what you’ll bring to their campus and how you might do on their campus.
-They look at many parts of your application besides your test scores, such as your:
+College admissions officers try to get a complete picture of who you are, what you'll bring to their campus, and how well you might do there.
+They look at many components of your application besides your test scores, such as your:

 - High school grades